Without physically being in China, it's hard to evaluate exactly how exactly your website loads.

 You can compare the ‘videos’ in three different locations, use the slider to isolate specific times, and/or create a GIF if you’d like.

-Considered the original gold standard, Webpagetest is a great resource for the technical developer.
+Considered the original gold standard, Webpagetest is a great resource for a technical developer.
 They currently only have one location in China (Beijing) which is great for some baseline data, however, they appear to only run one test at a time so in periods of high demand your request may be put into the queue.
 Furthermore, one of the issues in China is that different regions may have vast differences in performance (i.e. ISPs aren't connected too well there) so you'll want to check out some other tests as well to evaluate different cities/regions.

 This site looks at technical loading time across a number of Chinese provinces.
 While this gives a great level of granular detail, it doesn't explain 'why' sites don't load or what specifically the problems are.